 Kathleen L. Beaumont

-B.S., Workforce Education, Southern Illinois University, Associate in Digital Design, Pierce College, Associate of Arts Liberal Studies, Antelope Valley College, Lean Six Sigma Green Belt, UW Tacoma, Certified Public Manager, UW Tacoma, Certified Program Planner, LERN.
+B.S., Workforce Education, Southern Illinois University, Associate in Digital Design, Pierce College, A.A.
+Liberal Studies, Antelope Valley College, Lean Six Sigma Green Belt, UW Tacoma, Certified Public Manager, UW Tacoma, Certified Program Planner, LERN.

 Kathleen L. Beaumont has over 30 years of experience working in the public sector for the State of Washington working at DSHS Adult Probation and Parole and the WIN Program, Dept. of Licensing, the Criminal Justice Training Commission, Pierce College and University of Washington Tacoma.
-She brings her 25 years of experience in human resource development and training to her current position of Program Manager/Developer at the UW Tacoma Professional Development Center where she is responsible for course development, marketing and operations for over 14 certificates and customized corporate training programs.
+She brings her 25 years of experience in human resource development and training to her current position of Program Development Manager at the UW Tacoma Professional Development Center where she is responsible for course development, marketing and operations for Lean Six Sigma, Human Resources, Certified Public Manager and customized training programs.
 Prior to working at UW Tacoma, she worked as Program Manager/Developer for Pierce College Continuing Education with responsibility for developing community based programs in art and leisure, computer training and medical coding.
 As a Human Resource Development Specialist IV for the Washington State Criminal Justice Training Commission she was responsible for curriculum development and management for four training academies for juvenile justice, adult criminal justice case workers and non-custody staff.
 As Adjunct Faculty at Pierce College, she taught both grounded and online courses for the two-year Associate in Digital Design degree program.

 Masters in Education and B.A.
 Communications, Central Washington University, Associate in Arts, Centralia College